peterjcaulfield/raiden/README.md

 - Tabbed autocompletion makes any interaction with `raiden` convenient and fast.
 - Dynamic request payloads from static configs.
 No more manual changing of the request payload between requests.
 - Cookie Jar out of the box.
 Cookies are persisted and used in subsequent requests.
-- Requests are very easy to define. `raiden` all does the heavy lifting.
+- Requests are very easy to define. `raiden` does the heavy lifting.

 ---